andreacolledan/proto-quipper-r/README.md

 ```
 pqr FILE [-v | --verbose] [-d | --debug DEBUG]
 ```
-For more information, use `pqr --help`.
+For more information, refer to `pqr --help`.

 ## Paper
 This implementation is based on ["Colledan, A. and Lago, U.D.
 2023.
 Circuit Width Estimation via Effect Typing and Linear Dependency (Long Version). arXiv."](https://doi.org/10.48550/arXiv.2310.19096)